leynos/crate-tools/docs/usage-guide.md

 When the configuration excludes additional crates, or a manifest sets the `publish = false` flag, the plan prints dedicated sections.
 These make the reasons for skipping crates visible to the operator.
+The current release stops after producing the plan and running the pre-flight checks; cargo packaging and publication will arrive in a later milestone.

 The preparation phase now clones the entire workspace into a temporary build directory before any packaging steps run.
 The CLI prints the location of this